Updated June 10, 2026 by europeexplored

 Categories: Nature, Portugal

-by europeexplored
+Updated June 19, 2026 by europeexplored

-Millau Viaduct – the tallest bridge in the world | France Updated: July 19, 2020 | By Claire | More When you drive through the French A75 highway which connects Paris with Barcelona, you cannot miss the technical gem in the form of the highest bridge in the world – Millau Viaduct.
-The bridge crosses […]
+Updated: July 19, 2020 | By Claire | More When you drive through the French A75 highway which connects Paris with Barcelona, you cannot miss the technical gem in the form of the highest bridge in the world – Millau Viaduct.
+The bridge crosses the valley of the river Tarn in southern France and was […]

 Tags: a75, bridge, bridge-engineer, british-architect, construction-work, france, french-bridge, highest-bridge, highest-bridge-in-europe, highest-bridge-in-the-world, lord-norman-foster, maximum-height, michel-virlogeux, millau-viaduct, pillar, pillars, river-tarn, roadway, ropes, southern-france, tallest-bridge, tallest-bridge-in-the-world, technical-structure, traffic-load, weather-conditions

-Categories: France, Sights, Virtual Travel
+Categories: France, Sights, Sights, Technical Monuments, Virtual Travel

-by europeexplored
+Updated June 12, 2026 by europeexplored

-The Stone Bridge in Písek is the oldest surviving bridge in Central Europe — a magnificent 13th-century Gothic structure spanning the Otava River in southern Bohemia, predating Prague’s famous Charles Bridge by nearly a century.
-Built around 1270 under King Ottokar II of Bohemia, this 111-metre bridge of seven arches has survived floods, wars, and […]
+The Stone Bridge in Písek is the oldest surviving bridge in Central Europe, a magnificent 13th-century Gothic structure spanning the Otava River in southern Bohemia, predating Prague’s famous Charles Bridge by nearly a century.
+Built around 1270 under King Ottokar II of Bohemia, this 111-metre bridge of seven arches has survived floods, wars, and 750 […]

 Tags: 13th-century, 18th-century, bohemian, central-europe, charles-bridge, czech-republic, disastrous-flood, gothic-bridge, granite-blocks, monuments, old-bridge, oldest-bridge, oldest-bridge-in-central-europe, otava, pillars, pisek, reconstruction, sculptures, segment, seven-arches, statues, stone-bridge